PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 9 - 2003 to Present

-Station 9 was built in 2003 as a replacement for the fire station on Belmont Street that would become the Historic Belmont Firehouse.
-It continues the tradition of service in the community that started in 1894 at SE 34th and Yamhill.
-It would evolve from Hose Company #5 to Engine 9.
-The photo shows the station in 2008, 5 years after it went into service.
+Located on SE Cesar Chavez Boulevard near the intersection of SE Market Street, Station 9 was built in 2003 as a replacement for the fire station on SE Belmont Street.
+Station 9 continues the tradition of service in the Belmont/Hawthorne community that started in 1894 at SE 34th and Yamhill.
+The station remains in service today.

 5905 SE 43rd Avenue